Browse Items (54 total)

 Anne MacKay is interviewed in Orient Point, New York in 1988.
 She discusses the early days of the DOB, lesbian conventions, coming out to her family, socializing, theatrical productions to help fund the Lesbian Herstory Archives, and relationships between lesbians. -

 Alma Routsong is interviewed in New York in 1990.
 She discusses her early experiences of being a lesbian and coming out.
 She explains how lesbian literature of the time informed her about DOB and influenced her to leave her husband and move to New York with her lover.
-Alma also discusses her writing career and use of a pseudonym. -
+Alma also discusses her writing career and use of a pseudonym.
+In tape 2 she discusses DOB groups and events, as well as the demise of DOB. -

 Andy, April 20, 1982 (Tape 2)